 It’s impossible to make the scrambled items available again by simply erasing the .crypz string at the end.
 The inner file structure becomes considerably skewed due to the crypto, so it takes the private key to restore things back to their original state.
 And yet, there are other options that victims should try before making up their mind whether or not to pay the ransom.

-.Crypz virus automatic removal
+.Crypz extension automatic removal

 Extermination of this ransomware can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped from your system.